Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 - 1200 × 630px (Open Graph standard)

-Important: social images should not automatically be used as featured blog images unless resized properly.
+Social images should not automatically be used as featured blog images unless resized properly.
+They serve a different purpose and are sized for a different container.

 Image Dimensions vs Page Speed: What Actually Matters